25 Foods That Make You Instantly Sexier

 Ask any cheesemonger: What tastes and smells fantastic to one person may not be enticing to someone else.
 In other words, what's "good" and "bad" is nothing if not totally subjective—especially when it comes to physical attraction and sex.

 Cod, halibut and tilapia are all types of white fish.
-“Eating white fish doesn’t make you smell better, but it doesn’t make you smell,” says Jim White, RD, ACSM owner of Jim White Fitness & Nutrition Studios.
+"Eating white fish doesn't make you smell better, but it doesn't make you smell," says Jim White, RD, ACSM owner of Jim White Fitness & Nutrition Studios.
 White adds that in contrast, the breakdown of red meat may give off a body odor.
 His assertion is backed up by several studies, including one from the Czech Republic and published in the journal Chemical Senses that showed that red meat is associated with bad body odor.
-However the same unpleasant odors are not released when the human body metabolises fish.
-To up your metabolism game with more healthy habits, check out these 55 Best-Ever Ways to Boost Your Metabolism!
+However, the same unpleasant odors are not released when the human body metabolizes fish.

 Apple Cider Vinegar

 If foot odor is a problem reach for this panacea of the pantry.
 "Apple cider vinegar kills bacteria and dries excess sweat, the two main causes of foot odor," says New York City-based podiatrist Johanna Youner, DPM.
 "It's a really good, effective and cheap cure."
 This stuff has plenty of acetic acid and phenolics.
 Add a half cup of apple cider vinegar to a quart of lukewarm water and soak feet for 20 minutes.